Nell Gwyn (1934 film)

-Nell Gwyn is a 1934 British historical drama film directed by Herbert Wilcox and starring Anna Neagle, Cedric Hardwicke, Jeanne de Casalis, Miles Malleson and Moore Marriott.
+Nell Gwyn (also known as Mistress Nell Gwynne, Nell Gwynn, and Nell Gwynne) is a 1934 British historical comedy-drama film directed by Herbert Wilcox and starring Anna Neagle, Cedric Hardwicke, Jeanne de Casalis, Miles Malleson and Moore Marriott.
+In the film's opening credits, the dialogue is credited to "King Charles II, Samuel Pepys and Nell Gwyn" with additional dialogue by Miles Malleson.
 The film portrays the historical romance between Charles II of England and the actress Nell Gwyn.

-In the opening credits, the dialogue is credited to "King Charles II, Samuel Pepys and Nell Gwyn" with additional dialogue by Miles Malleson.
-It was also released as Mistress Nell Gwyn.
+Plot

+King Charles II meets Nell Gwyn at Drury Lane Theatre, and she becomes his mistress.
+Following her victory in a struggle with the Duchess of Portsmouth, Nell remains the kling's favourite for the rest of his life.